CantinaVerse-tech/contracts/README.md

 Get started with CantinaVerse in minutes!

 1. [Visit CantinaVerse](https://cantinaverse.tech)
-2. **Explore our features**: Use the navigation bar to access the NFT Marketplace, Token Creation, Gaming, and Governance sections.
+2. **Explore our features**: Use the navigation bar to access the NFT Marketplace, Token Creation, Gaming/Betting, and Governance sections.
 3. **Connect Wallet**: Start interacting on the platform with secure wallet integration.